The hatching strategy

 In a nutshell:

-You hatch on eggs where you don’t own the featured monsters and in the later stages you progressively shift focus onto mythics by worrying less about the quality / how many of the featured legendaries you have already, once you’ve got a good collection.
+You have a short list of mythics you want to get then hatch only on eggs they’re featured, where you also don’t own the featured legendaries.
+In the later stages, once you’ve got a good collection, you progressively shift focus onto awakening mythics and worry less about the quality / how many of the featured legendaries you have already.

 Early stage